ahmadesh/Udacity-CarND-LaneLines-P1/writeup_template.md

 The drawline() function takes the Hough lines and:

-* Separates the left and right lines coordinates based on thier slopes
+* Separates the left and right lines coordinates based on thier slopes.
+In case no left or right line is detected, or variance of the line slopes is abnormal, the function returns the lines from previous frame.
-* Fits a first order polynomial (line) over the ()
+* Fits a first order polynomial (line) over the coordinates (x,y) of the left and right Hough lines.
+* Calculates the coordinates of the continues left and right lines based on the fit parameters.
+* Combines the line coordinates of the current frame (previous step) with the previous frame with a ratio.
+* Adds the left and right lines to a blank image

+Description of the pieline:

+### Test on images:
+First, the pipeline is tested on sample images.
+A sample of the input images is:

 ![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline